LukeWasTakenn/luke_chopshop/README.md

 Feel free to edit the script to your liking, but please do not share or release your edited versions anywhere without first getting my permissions.

-All the scripts I make are free of charge, but if you decice you do want to support me and my work you can buy the script through my tebex store:
+All the scripts I make are free of charge, but if you decide you do want to support me and my work you can buy the script through my tebex <a href='https://aurorashop.tebex.io/package/4250224'>store</a>.

-<a href='https://aurorashop.tebex.io/package/4250224'>Store link</a>

 Your support will go a long way of helping me make more fun scripts that are free of charge.

-You can download the script here:
+You can download the script <a href='https://github.com/LukeWasTakenn/luke_chopshop/archive/master.zip'>here</a>
-<a href='https://github.com/LukeWasTakenn/luke_chopshop/archive/master.zip'>Download link</a>

 <h2>How to install</h2>
 1. Remove the -master from the name<br>